 - 1. Digital by default: If a process can be digitised it should be with support for users to move to the digitalised channel. - 2.
-Data Driven Design: Use the data we are collecting to create customer journeys and feedback to support continuous improvement. - 3.
-Productivity through Simplicity: Efficient process redesign will improve both the customer experience and the council's overall efficiency. - 4.
-Accessibility: Services will be designed for inclusivity wherever possible, with assisted delivery options put in place for complex user needs and for our non-online citizens - 5.
-Data Protection: At the heart of all service redesign is the need to keep our services secure. - 6.
-Platform Centric: Front line services should either use or integrate into the CRM platform for seamless customer delivery - 7.
-Investment: Our application of digital funds must be pragmatic and see a measurable return on investment. - 8.
-Develop a Digital Mindset: We will embed an open culture that values, incentivises and expects digital ways of working from every member of our workforce.
-This means working in the open wherever we can, sharing our plans and experience, working collaboratively with other organisations, and reusing good practice. - 9.
-Seeking alternative funding sources: The council will openly pursue national funding opportunities wherever possible. - 10.
+Data driven design: Use the data we are collecting to create customer journeys and feedback to support continuous improvement. - 3.
+Productivity through simplicity: Efficient process redesign will improve both the customer experience and the Council's overall efficiency. - Accessibility: Services will be designed for inclusivity wherever possible, with assisted delivery options put in place for complex user needs and for our nononline residents. - 5.
+Data protection: At the heart of all service redesign is the need to keep our services secure. - 6.
+Platform centric: Front line services should either use or integrate into the Customer Relationship Management (CRM) platform for seamless customer delivery. - 7.
+Investment: Our funding must be pragmatic and see a measurable return on investment. - 8.
+Develop a digital mindset: We will embed an open culture that values, incentivises and expects digital ways of working from every member of our workforce.
+This means sharing our plans and experience, working collaboratively with other organisations and reusing good practice. - 9.
+Seeking alternative funding sources: The Council will openly pursue national funding opportunities wherever possible. - 10.
 Sustainability: In an always on world, we must play our part in combatting the climate emergency to reduce our energy consumption.
-We will look to choose technology partners who share this vision and will work with us to seek and implement tangible solutions for energy use.
+We will look to choose technology partners that share this vision and will work with us to seek and implement tangible solutions for energy use.